 There are seven primary types of corrugated retail displays, all easy to ship across the country.
 Here’s a quick look at the options — each designed and manufactured by PCA to meet retailers’ and brand marketers’ in-store strategies and budgets:

-2. Freestanding.
-These stand-alone merchandising units typically are placed right on the floor in high-traffic areas.
-They can be permanent, seasonal or temporary; feature multiple sides; and deliver results when placed in secondary locations, like putting chocolate syrup near milk.
+- Freestanding/Floor Display — These stand-alone merchandising units typically are placed right on the floor in high-traffic areas.
+They can be permanent, seasonal or temporary; sometimes feature multiple sides; and deliver results when placed in secondary locations, like putting chocolate syrup near milk.

-6. Dump Bin.
-These freestanding floor models help merchandisers sell large quantities of loose or bulk products from grab-and-go hoppers.
+- Dump Bin — These freestanding floor models help merchandisers sell large quantities of loose or bulk products from grab-and-go hoppers.
 Snacks and drinks are prime candidates, as are back-to-school and holiday bulk buys, providing high visibility and opportunities for brand messaging.

 Today, sustainability in packaging includes the full display unit.
 Eco-friendly displays are in demand, and corrugated materials provide a recyclable solution.
 In addition, custom displays can be designed for reuse, with interchangeable pieces to update graphics for seasonal messaging or adjustable shelves to accommodate a changing product mix.

 PCA is also extending the shopping experience through digital connections.
 Some examples include digital motion-activated experiences and using a QR code to connect shoppers to digital content that helps shoppers better understand the product or brand through an engaging mobile experience.